 - Cyclical Unemployment.
-The biggest cause of unemployment in UK is often cyclical or demand-deficient unemployment.
+The biggest cause of unemployment in UK is often cyclical/demand-deficient unemployment.
 This is unemployment caused by the falling output which occurs during the recession.
 During the 2008 recession, youth unemployment increased at a faster rate than the actual unemployment rate.
-It is often young workers who are more likely to experience unemployment because with the least experience they are the easiest to remove.
+It is often young workers who are more likely to experience unemployment; this is because with the least experience they are the easiest to remove from the labour market.
 Also, firms often don’t sack workers, but they do stop taking on new (young) workers.

 - Frictional unemployment.
 School leavers may just take time to find the right work.

-- Cultural / Social factors.
+- Cultural/social factors.
 Youth unemployment is often highest amongst deprived areas where there is pessimism over job prospects.
 Youth unemployment is often higher among people who have history of broken families, drug use or criminal record.
 Youth unemployment is also higher amongst ethnic minority groups.
 In 2016, the unemployment rate for young Bangladeshi and Pakistani people aged 16-24 was 28%.
 This compared to youth unemployment rates of 12% for the White ethnic group (the lowest) and 25% for people from a Black ethnic background (the second highest) (link)